Jack-Lin626/notes/wpa_supplicant.md

 > set_network [variables]
 > save config
 ```
 ##### Using passphass:
 This method is used to add the network which don't need to add additional variables except network name and password.
-Simply put, letting default for the rest variables.
+Simply put, letting default for the rest of variables.
 Passphrase can generate a set of password which is more confidential.
 `wpa_passphrase your-ESSID your-passphrase | sudo tee /etc/wpa_supplicant.conf`